 Forecasting sales can be executed in a multitude of ways — the important part is determining which method works for your team and your organisation.
 Forecasting is also an effective tool for sales growth and proactivity.

 Revenue growth coach, consultant, and author Scott Edinger says,

 “Forecasting can become a strategic endeavour with a positive impact on results versus an inspection exercise that produces an educated guess.”

-Accurate sales forecasting influences not only the sales organization but also the entire business as a whole.
+Accurate sales forecasting influences not only the sales organisation but also the entire business as a whole.
 Investing your resources into creating a scalable and consistent forecasting plan is essential to the overall success of your company.